 - Taking an Online Mission Trip.
 As you can see from the website, it’s been a few years since my good friend and fellow Dare 2 Share R&R blog author has formally organized one of these “trips,” but the idea and principles still apply.
 You and your teens should try it!

 - Dare 2 Share’s NEW App!
-That’s right, Dare 2 Share released an evangelism training app this spring and it is a great way to get all of your smart phone using students to engage their amazing training and more importantly, actually engage their peers in the flesh, with conversations about the Gospel.
+That’s right, Dare 2 Share released an evangelism training app and it is a great way to get all of your smart phone using students to engage their amazing training and more importantly, actually engage their peers in the flesh, with conversations about the Gospel.
 DOWNLOAD IT HERE!

 What are other ways you and your students are leveraging social media to advance the Kingdom and share the Gospel?
 What are your thoughts regarding the “forward the ‘gospel’ if you love Jesus” type strategies?
 What is actually working in the realm of sharing the Gospel via social media?